JoaoLopesF/RemoteDebug/README.md

 # RemoteDebug Library for ESP8266 and ESP32

-Library for Arduino to debug devices over WiFi (telnet) with Print commands like Serial Monitor
+Library for Arduino to debug devices over WiFi, with Print commands like Serial haves

 ![logo](extras/readme_media/logo.png)